- Creator

 - Access to materials

 - Restricted access.
-Request access to this collection.
+Request an in-person research appointment.

 The Rev. Hubert Thos.
 Parker could not be identified.
 Places mentioned in the scrapbook suggest he may have lived in or around Worcester, England.
 Artist signatures include: Mary Parker, Eliz[abe]th Horsley, M. Thornicraft, L. Paget, S. Smith of Worcester, and many sets of initials.
 "C. H. P." appears frequently, and is the artist of "Fossil fish found on Carzington Hill Oxon.
 1820"; this could be Charles Hubert Parker (d.
 1883), rector of Great Comberton, co.
 Worcester (cf. Alumni Oxonienses).
 Leather-bound album containing various artwork and manuscript entries, presumably by friends and relatives of the Rev. Hubert Thos.
 Parker.
 The visual works include: watercolor illustrations of the development stages of the water-beetle, the nettle butterfly, and the dragonfly; a pencil drawing of St. Mary's Church, Hampton Lovett; a watercolor of "Lake of Sarden [i.e., Sarnen]," Switzerland; a pencil drawing of Lord Byron; a watercolor of a "Fossil fish found on Carzington Hill Oxon.
 1820"; and other pieces, depicting subjects such as pastoral landscapes, ruins, domestic scenes, birds, and other animals.
 Among the manuscript entries are: a six-page original collaborative poem, each of the fifteen sections signed by its writer; poetical extracts from Felicia Hemans, Catherine Fanshawe, and Moses Browne; notes on ruins observed at Port-Royal-des-Champs; and an extract from "Recollections of an eventful life, chiefly passed in the army, by a soldier."
 Dated items range from 1820 to 1831.
 Laid in is a 1902 autograph letter signed A.H.
 Hallam Murray, thanking his recipient ("Dear Madam") for allowing him to see her grandfather's album, explaining the Byron portrait is a copy after G. H. Harlow.